This document discusses technical details of the Engine SDK.

 We measure the Engine SDK in terms of how much larger it would make your final shipping app, rather than the size of the binary files we deliver to you (pre-compilation).
-A basic Engine installation should not add more than 1.5 MB to the size of your app.
+A basic Engine installation should add ~1.7 MB to the size of your app.
 Keep in mind that this isn’t a cut and dry calculation, as you may be adding additional code to your app to actually implement the cool things that Engine now enables you to do.

-In order to function, Engine requires two types of resources periodically: the latest configuration file, which configures Engine to your specific requirements; and map tiles, containing geographic data.
+In order to function, Engine requires two types of resources periodically: the latest configuration file, which configures Engine to your specific requirements; and map tiles, containing geographic data required for place attachment.

-Engine checks daily (this is configurable) for the latest configuration file.
-Configuration files contain things like power profiles, location permissions, country-specific privacy guidance, and circumstance definitions.
-The request for a configuration file contains the following:
+Engine checks daily (however, only when a user opens your app) for the latest configuration file.
+Configuration files contain things like the latest location and versions of map tiles and Circumstance definitions.
+The request for a configuration file transmits the following:

 |Phone make||Phone model||Operating system|